windoze/esparrier-config/README.md

     ```

     The device will stop sending mouse movement events so the computer will go to sleep after the configured time if there is no user activity.

+* Update firmware via OTA:

+    ```
+    $ /path/to/ecc ota
+    Device: m5atoms3 (model_id=2)
+    Current firmware version: 0.7.0
+    Checking for latest release...
+    Latest release: v0.9.0
+    Updating from 0.7.0 to 0.9.0
+    Downloading: esparrier-m5atoms3-v0.9.0.tar.gz (654321 bytes)
+    Download progress: 100% (654321/654321 bytes)
+    Extracting firmware...
+    Firmware size: 524288 bytes
+    Progress: 100% (524288/524288 bytes)
+    OTA complete!
+Device is rebooting with new firmware.
+    ```

+    The tool automatically downloads the latest firmware from GitHub releases based on the device model.
+Use `--force` to reinstall the same version or downgrade, or `--file` to specify a local firmware file.

+    NOTE: OTA requires firmware with OTA feature enabled.
+If your device doesn't support OTA, you'll need to flash the firmware manually.

 ## License